 The fourth prayer found in the rosary is the Glory Be, sometimes called the Gloria or Gloria Patri.
 The last two names are taken from the opening words of the Latin version of the prayer, which in English reads:

 “Glory be to the Father, and to the Son, and to the Holy Spirit.
 As it was in the beginning, is now, and ever shall be, world without end.
 Amen.”
 The Gloria is a brief hymn of praise in which all Christians can join.
 It has been used since the fourth century (though its present form is from the seventh) and traditionally has been recited at the end of each Psalm in the Divine Office.

 The Closing Prayer

-We’ve covered the opening prayers of the rosary.
-In fact, we’ve covered all the prayers of the rosary except the very last one, which is usually the Hail Queen (Salve Regina), sometimes called the Hail Holy Queen.
-It’s the most commonly recited prayer in praise of Mary, after the Hail Mary itself, and was composed at the end of the eleventh century.
+We’ve covered all the prayers of the rosary except the very last one, which is usually the Hail Queen (Salve Regina), sometimes called the Hail Holy Queen.
+It’s the most commonly recited prayer in praise of Mary after the Hail Mary itself, and was composed at the end of the eleventh century.
 It generally reads like this (there are several variants):

 “Hail holy Queen, Mother of mercy, our life, our sweetness, and our hope!
 To thee do we cry, poor banished children of Eve.
 To thee do we send up our sighs, mourning and weeping in this vale of tears.
 Turn, then, most gracious advocate, thine eyes of mercy toward us, and after this our exile show unto us the blessed fruit of thy womb, Jesus.
 O clement, O loving, O sweet Virgin Mary.”